Hussein, King of Hejaz: The issue of Palestine and deterioration in British relationship

-In 1919, King Hussein refused to ratify the Treaty of Versailles.
+The British were not disposed to fulfill their promises to Hussein, as Colonel Wilson stated in secret correspondence :"At one time, our Arabic copies of Sir H. MacMahon's letters to the Grand Sherif could not be found; if they are still unavailable it may be somewhat awkward when King Hussein produces the originals. (...)
+Failing a satisfactory solution King Hussein will have some grounds for considering that Great Britain has broken her pledged word."In 1919, King Hussein refused to ratify the Treaty of Versailles.
 In August 1920, five days after the signing of the Treaty of Sèvres, Curzon asked Cairo to procure Hussein's signature to both treaties and agreed to make a payment of £30,000 conditional on signature.
-Hussein declined and in 1921, stated that he could not be expected to "affix his name to a document assigning Palestine to the Zionists and Syria to foreigners."
+Hussein declined and in 1921, stated that he could not be expected to "affix his name to a document assigning Palestine to the Zionists and Syria to foreigners".
+He refused again to accept the Balfour Declaration in 1923, and stated : "I look at the people of Palestine as I look at my own family, without distinction between Muslim, Christian, Jewish, or nationalist".